Tania-Troshchuk/your-dictionary-client/README.md

 # Your Dictionary App (frontend part)

-Welcome to the frontend repository of Your Dictionary App, a language-learning tool designed to facilitate English language acquisition.
+Welcome to the frontend repository of Your Dictionary App, a language-learning tool developed to facilitate English language acquisition.
 This repository contains the source code for the app's user interface.

 ## Demo